GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 field\'s system flag should reflect \"http://cve.mitre.org\" as the system, not the scanner tool.

-FedRAMP required facet fields, such as likelihood and impact, have a system flag with a value of \"https://fedramp.gov\".
-FedRAMP required facets must also have a prop with the name flag set to \"state\" and the value flag set to either \"initial\" or \"adjusted\".
+FedRAMP-required facet fields, such as likelihood and impact, have a system flag with a value of \"https://fedramp.gov\".
+FedRAMP-required facets must also have a prop with the name flag set to \"state\" and the value flag set to either \"initial\" or \"adjusted\".
 There must always be \"initial\" facets.
-If adjusted, there may be a \"adjusted\" facets as well.
+If adjusted, there may be \"adjusted\" facets as well.

 {{< figure src="/img/poam-figure-9.png" title="FedRAMP POA&M entry weakness information." alt="Screenshot of the FedRAMP POA&M template showing entry row weakness information." >}}